stephanbrez/obsidian-propman/README.md

 ## Why?
 It's really hard (sorta impossible) to bulk edit Dataview property fields in the body of Obsidian notes--markdown documents.
 You can move them up into the YAML frontmatter to make use of the Obsidian "file properties" functionality, but that creates a few more painful issues:
 - You have to manually edit *each file individually* to move (copy/paste) and reformat (convert to YAML) Dataview properties **one by one** into the frontmatter.
-- Obsidian doesn't give you functionality to
+- Obsidian doesn't give you functionality to remove or reorder a property for multiple files at once.

 ## What?
 Obsidian PropMan is a python tool that enables you to make changes to multiple files quickly and easily (if you have python setup) from the command line.

-### Features*
+### Features
-- Move all or only specific dataview properties into frontmatter: no more hunting around for properties and manually copy pasting...save time and energy for **creating, not maintaining** more notes.
+- *Move all or only specific dataview properties into frontmatter*: no more hunting around for properties and manually copy pasting...save time and energy for **creating, not maintaining** more notes.
-- Delete a YAML or Dataview property from all files: get rid a property that's redundant or no longer needed to reduce clutter and keep Obsidian snappy.
+- *Delete a YAML or Dataview property from all files*: get rid a property that's redundant or no longer needed to reduce clutter and keep Obsidian snappy.
-- Reorder frontmatter properties: place fields in the order of your choosing to create visual consistency for easier reading across all your notes.
+- *Reorder frontmatter properties*: place fields in the order of your choosing to create visual consistency for easier reading across all your notes.
-- Preview edits: see what changes will be made to your notes **before** saving them so that you don't accidentally delete things.
+- *Preview edits*: see what changes will be made to your notes **before** saving them so that you don't accidentally delete things.
-- Verbose mode: detailed status messages to find out which properties are being modified so there are no surprises.
+- *Verbose mode*: detailed status messages to find out which properties are being modified so there are no surprises.

 ## How
 Run the script `python3 obsidian-propman.py` with the following flags: